Design a poster

 • Use figures to tell your story.

-• Use text to support your figures
+• Use text to only support your figures

 • Think of your poster as an illustrated abstract.

-• Avoid excessive focus on methods, it’s the results and implications that count!
+Avoiding excessive focus on methods, it’s the results and implications that count!

 Text guidelines: content and format